-Social media accounts contain a lot of information about us, including intimate content of our private chats.
+Social media accounts contain a lot of information about us, including the delicate content we send to our contacts.

-Unfortunately, these days cracking a social media account is not a big deal, which means the details of our private life can be passed to publicity.
+Unfortunately, these days cracking a social media account is not a big deal, which means the details of your private life can be made public.

-One thing you can do to not let hackers take a peek at your chats is to use a VPN.
+One thing you can do to not let hackers read your communication is to use a VPN.

-With it, you can use social media as much as you want without worrying that your private information may be open to masses.
+With it, you can use social media as much as you want without worrying that your private information may be exposed to masses.